eyereasoner/eye/eyelet/README.md

 # eyelet

-## EYE reasoning with Logic expressed Turtle
+## EYE for Logic expressed in Turtle

 ---